 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Areas of counselling we deal with

-At the moment this service is free of charge to those aged 16 -30 and living in Ceredgion, Carmarthenshire and Pembrokeshire.
+At the moment the service is free of charge for young people resident in Ceredigion aged 16 – 30 and for young people aged 13 - 18 in South Pembrokeshire.